Kamalabot/algorithms_in_rust/core_prac/core_prac.md

 ### Where to collect the Practice Ideas

-> - Review the rustlings exercises
+- Review the rustlings exercises
->
-> - Review the various dive-in files taken from GPT
+- Review the various dive-in files taken from GPT
->
-> - Look at the LGR Examples
+- Look at the LGR Examples

 ### How to collect the practice Ideas

-> - Decide on the Theme / area to be practiced
+- Decide on the Theme / area to be practiced
->
-> - Under that area create atleast 10 different practice steps, ranging from easy to tough
+- Under that area create atleast 10 different practice steps, ranging from easy to tough
->
-> - Dive-in files taken from GPT, they have comments which are practice steps
+- Dive-in files taken from GPT, they have comments which are practice steps
->
-> - We can directly **ask to GPT for the Practice Ideas**, and start implementing them, instead of manual process
+- We can directly **ask to GPT for the Practice Ideas**, and start implementing them, instead of manual process
->
-> - Completing the 57 Exercises seems to  be a good way to practice a lot of techniques
+- Completing the 57 Exercises seems to be a good way to practice a lot of techniques
+- Researching on the interview questions, and practicing them is also key.
+Extracted interview, and theory questions